chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 The stock-recruit curve resulting from a value of steepness fixed at  is shown in Figure \ref{fig:bh-curve}.
 The estimated annual recruitment is shown in  Figure \ref{fig:recruits}

-### Reference Points

-Reference points were calculated using the estimated selectivity and catch distributions among fleets in the most recent year of the model (2020, Table \ref{tab:referenceES}).
-Sustainable total yields are estimated to be 2.24 mt when using an $SPR_{50\%}$ reference harvest rate.
-The spawning output equivalent to 40 percent of unfished ($SB_{40\%}$) was estimated to be 3.41 millions of eggs.

-The 2020 spawning output relative to unfished equilibrium spawning output is above the target of 40 percent of unfished spawning output in 2020 ((0 percent, Figure \ref{fig:depl}).
-The fishing intensity, $1-SPR$, has bounced above and below the harvest rate limit ($SPR_{50\%}$) in recent years (Table \ref{tab:timeseries} and Figure \ref{fig:1-spr}).
-Table \ref{tab:referenceES} shows the full suite of estimated reference points for the base model and Figure \ref{fig:yield} shows the equilibrium curve based on a steepness value fixed at 0.72.

 <!--chapter:end:33results.Rmd-->